 The Human Rights Act 1993 has special provisions for superannuation schemes and permits different treatment on the basis of age (and sex and disability) where they confer benefits on its members' retirement or another person's retirement, or other benefits such as accident, disability, sickness or death benefits.
-The relevant section may be viewed at the following website:

-Human Rights Act 1993, section 70
+The relevant section may be viewed at www.legislation.govt.nz Human Rights Act 1993, section 70.